MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/icustays.md

 | CTU                                | CARDIAC TELEMETRY UNIT, General Medicine service |
 | RADIOLOGY                          |                                  |

 Note, the addition of ICU overflow in both BIDMC and NHMC as a `first_careunit` and/or `last_careunit`.
-In the context of COVID-19, an "ICU overflow" typically refers to a situation in which intensive care units (ICUs) in a hospital or healthcare facility have reached or exceeded their capacity due to a surge in COVID-19 patients requiring critical care.
+In the context of COVID-19, an 'ICU overflow' typically refers to a situation in which intensive care units (ICUs) in a hospital or healthcare facility have reached or exceeded their capacity due to a surge in COVID-19 patients requiring critical care.
 This overflow occurs when the number of patients needing intensive care for COVID-19 exceeds the available ICU beds.

 ### `intime`, `outtime`